 Admit your mistakes

 When you are aware that your way of disciplining your child has caused them harm, you should find time to communicate with your child about your mistakes.
-By admitting to what you have done wrong and apologizing for it, it helps open the door of communication and will improve your relationship with your child.
+Admitting to what you have done wrong and apologizing for it helps open the door of communication and will improve your relationship with your child.

 When you admit your mistakes, you demonstrate the importance of being accountable for your words and actions.
 It also teaches the importance of forgiveness and compassion and helps your children learn the difference between right and wrong.

 Once a child has suffered as a result of poor disciplinary choices, it will take time to repair the parent-child relationship.
 As a way of mending the relationship, you can take the initiative to interact with them in a variety of positive ways.

 Spending time with your child through something as simple as a family game night, asking questions about your child’s day over dinner and discussing how they’ve handled situations they’ve faced, or even taking a trip somewhere with your child, can help open the hearts of the parent and child to one another.

 I once asked someone I respected what the best advice was that he could give to me as a parent.
 He replied: “Work on improving yourself.”
 It wasn’t an answer I’d expected, but I immediately recognized the wisdom in what he’d said.

 Your children are a reflection of who you are and act as a mirror of your own states.
 If you can recognize this, and strive to do better yourself, you will find that your relationships with them naturally improve as a result.